The Famed Yaesu FT-857D

 At the bottom of the photo, can be seen an extension speaker for the radio, although if I really wanted, I could use the audio out jack in the head to feed the 857’s audio into the aux in jack on my car stereo.

-For more information on how to install an amateur radio into a vehicle, why not read my guide?
+For more information on how to install a mobile amateur radio such as the Yaesu FT-857D into a vehicle, why not read my guide?